 If you do have X11 installed, then first open a terminal window as shown below.
-Then follow directions in Opening a Connection From Linux.
+Then follow directions in X-Windows from Linux.

 Navigate in the Finder to the Applications folder and Utilities sub-folder.
 Double-click on the Terminal application to see a Bash command-line.